PagoPlus/numscriptex/guides/builder.md

 ```

 P.S.: The percent amount types will always be executed first, so we can assure that
-all of the percentage is based off of the initial value.
+all of the percentages are based off of the initial value.
 This feature is still in
 development as we speak, but soon we will have more flexibility in those regards.

 ## Examples